chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/index.md

 ---
 title: mobohubb Portal
 excerpt: >-
-  Learn how to access the Mobohubb Portal for the first time, set up your credentials, and customize your environment.
+  Learn how to access the mobohubb Portal for the first time, set up your credentials, and customize your environment.
 deprecated: false
 hidden: false